Careers at Aetna Ambulance Service, Inc.

 Email Mark Hannegan or call (860) 247-6792.

-If you are applying for a position other than EMS provider, dispatcher or wheelchair van operator please contact our Human Resources department at (860) 647-9798 x251.
+If you are applying for a position other than EMS provider or dispatcher please contact our Human Resources department at (860) 647-9798 x251.

 Instructions for Applicants and Job Seekers